 Put a quarter of the onion and half the chilli along with a few chopped stalks from the coriander and just a pinch of salt in a pestle and mortar and mash to a rough paste.

-Cut open the avocados, remove the stones and scoop out the flesh into the pestle (or into a large bowl if your pestle is small).
+Cut open the avocados, remove the stones and scoop out the flesh into the pestle (or into a large bowl if your mortar is small).

 Roughly mash the flesh with a fork, adding half the lime juice as you go.